GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Telescope and Receiver

 \section{Telescope and Receiver}

-The telescope we use was originally proposed as a Square Kilometre Array (SKA) design.
-Although not selected for the SKA, the prototype instrument, installed at the South-West corner of the DRAO site, has proven to be useful as a single-antenna telescope with its rapid survey capability.
+The telescope we use was originally proposed as an SKA Project design.
+Although not selected for the SKA, the prototype instrument, installed at the south-west corner of the DRAO site, has proven to be useful as a single-antenna telescope with its rapid survey capability.
 We describe the components comprising the telescope below, including the unique reflector configuration, the feed and receiver, and the signal chain.
 We also describe the characterization of the telescope completed during the science commissioning phase preceding this survey.